Remortgaging your home can be a great way to release equity from your home and secure a better mortgage deal.

 Before changing mortgage providers, you’ll need to look carefully at your existing lender’s exit fees and any other charges that may apply.
 There’s no such thing as a free mortgage switch – but it may still be the most advantageous option.

-As well as paying to leave your current mortgage, there is also likely to be a cost involved in applying for a new one – and sometimes these are variable based on the value of your home.
+As well as paying to leave your current mortgage, there is also likely to be a cost involved in applying for a new one – and sometimes these vary based on the value of your home.
 There are some fee-free mortgage deals, but they are likely to have higher interest rates.

-All of these are available (possibly cheaper) from other suppliers and you don’t have to buy one linked to your mortgage.
+All of these are available (and possibly cheaper) from other suppliers and you don’t have to buy one linked to your mortgage.
 Make sure you get the right products for your requirements.